vikingeducation/prep_basics/test-yourself-answers.md

 Address that one types in to reach a particular webpage.
 Human readable address that eventually gets mapped through DNS into actual IP addresses.
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

+A web address that's representative of a human friendly version of an IP address.
+These URL's can be dissected into these components: protocol, domain name, and path.
+This information relates to where a file is located and how to interact with the file.

 #### Domain
 The part of the URL which specifies the location of the web server who is going to respond to your request.